databio/LOLAweb/README.md

 ## Docker

-The `ghcr.io/databio/lolaweb` container is based on the `ghcr.io/databio/shinybase` container, which you can find in its [github repository](https://github.com/databio/shinyBase) or in the [GitHub Container Registry](https://github.com/databio/shinyBase/pkgs/container/shinybase).
+The `ghcr.io/databio/lolaweb` container is based on the `ghcr.io/databio/shinybase` container, which you can find in its [GitHub repository](https://github.com/databio/shinyBase) or in the [GitHub Container Registry](https://github.com/databio/shinyBase/pkgs/container/shinybase).

 ### `build` the container image yourself